 2) Business Variables

-The image below highlights the place where a business variable should be defined in Bonita BPM 7.
+The image below highlights the place where a business variable should be defined in Bonita 7.

 - Business variables should be created or made available at a pool level.